asamuzaK/withExEditor/README.md

 ### Enable Only When Editing Text
 * Appears in the context menu only if the content is editable.

-### Forcibly Remove The Temporary Files
+### Forcibly Remove Temporary Files
-* The temporary files will be forcibly removed both at the end of Private Browsing and at shut down.
+* Forcibly remove temporary files at the end of Private Browsing or at shut down.
-* It is recommended to be checked, but depending on the setting of the editor, there is a possibility that trouble occurs if you enable this option.
+* Recommended to be checked, though depending on the editor, this option may cause problems if it is enabled.

 ***